 The ability to pump your bike’s tires quickly and accurately should be a staple of your cycling equipment collection.
 A good floor bike tire pump is a must-have item for every cyclist.
 Buy a good one, and you will use it hundreds of times, if not more.
 You want a go-to pump that is easy to use, stable and strong, and has an accurate gauge.

-The typical bike tire should be checked for pressure and topped off with air before every single ride.
+The typical road or tri bike tire should be checked for pressure and topped off with air before every single ride.
 A good floor bike pump will fill your tires quickly, even when they’re totally flat.
 But, as there is a plethora of floor bike pumps out there, you may find it a bit challenging to choose the best one for your needs.
 We closely analyzed some popular pumps, made a list of four amazing products and talked about their features and benefits.

 Top Floor Bike Pumps